 - Enter in the amount of time your savings will accrue (expressed in either years or months).

-- Enter in how often interest is calculated (i.e. monthly, quarterly, yearly).
+- Enter in how often interest is calculated (i.e. monthly, quarterly, or yearly).

 - Enter in the amount of your monthly deposit or withdrawal.